nickfthedev/atomic-go-template/README.md

 ###### What is this?
 It is a template for a go project.

-It comes with auth, mail and jsx support preconfigured.
+It comes with templ, htmx, auth, mail and jsx support preconfigured.

 ###### What is special about it?